julialoy/photo-sharing-app/README.md

 React app for sharing photos and videos.

 ## About
 Hoard pics allows users to organize their photos and videos and share them with family and friends.
+DropZone and Masonry are used to help handle image/video uploads and layout of thumbnails.

 ![image](https://github.com/julialoy/photo-sharing-app/assets/19575905/e47d39d6-3641-48dd-8267-1bf37fc10ef5)
 ![image](https://github.com/julialoy/photo-sharing-app/assets/19575905/7a0f9ee0-3b11-4924-af3d-b5111e2c76d6)